N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 ```

 The outcome of the meta analysis indicates a modest and significant overall effect.
 Just by eyeballing the figure though, we can see that there is substantial heterogeneity between the contributing effect sizes.
-Some studies seem to indicate fairly large effects, others fairly small effects.
+Some studies seem to indicate fairly large effects and others indicate fairly small effects.

 Later, after inspecting the papers more closely, we realise that studies 1-5 used fearful faces as threat stimuli and studies 6-10 used angry faces.
 In order to determine whether the choice of stimulus explains this heterogeneity, we perform a *moderator analysis*